learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Make a Rainbow

-First off make sure you have [forked](https://github.com/learn-co-students/my- little-rainbow-v-000) and cloned this repo.
-Next, create a new branch, and switch to it; it's `git checkout -b your_solution_branch_name` in case you forgot.

-In that directory you'll see three files. `index.html`, `main.css`, and this `README.md`.
-Open them in your text editor via your command line.
-Also open `index.html` in your browser; if everything is working correctly you should see a white page.
+In the directory you'll see three files: `index.html`, `main.css`, and this file, `README.md`.
+Start the web server using the `httpserver` command.
+Using another tab in your browser, navigate to the "launched" web server and add `/index.html`.
+The URL should be something like `10.0.0.1:41234/index.html`.

+If everything is working correctly, you should see a white page.

 Good job!

 ### Making the Divs Visible